etiennelord/QuantumCropLand/README.md

     weighted avg   0.76      0.76      0.75        75

 Note that those classification results present low accuracy, in contrast to actual '_production_' machine learning models principaly due to the low data volume during the model training, no use of data augmentation, and inherent data diversity.

+We encourage researchers and practitioners to improve those classification results.

 # Future